Two Things You Must Know Before You Check the Box on Your CP2000 Notice

 You have the right to contest penalties and appeal an IRS decision about your CP2000 notice.
 But you must ask.
 Checking the box on the IRS form may not effectively protect your rights.
 Learn more about how to address a CP2000 notice.

 Your H&R Block tax professional can help you respond to your CP2000 notice and communicate with the IRS.
-Learn more about H&R Block’s Tax Audit & Tax Notice Services.
-Or make an appointment for a free consultation with a local tax professional by calling 855-536-6504 or finding a local tax pro.
+Make an appointment for a free consultation with a local tax professional by calling 855-536-6504.

 Learn how the IRS matches your information to generate CP2000 notices, and how to handle one of these underreporter inquiries if the IRS contacts you.